Car Insurance Renewal Process Explained

 Car Insurance Renewal At a Glance

-• Car insurance rates have been steadily increasing across Canada in recent years, primarily due to higher claims costs, which have surged a whopping 22.3% since December 2019.
+• Car insurance rates have been steadily increasing across Canada in recent years, primarily due to higher claims costs, which have surged a 22.3% since December 2019.

 • Many insurers now offer online car insurance renewal options.
 Most Canadian drivers can review their coverage, update details, and renew through secure insurer portals or apps.
 This saves time, helps avoid lapses in coverage, and lets you download or store your digital pink slip instantly after payment.